-Graduate study can be an emotionally and financially grueling endeavor, and we in the English department are committed to the mental health and financial stability of all our students.
-This webpage aggregates UGA resources available to graduate students who find themselves in an emotionally or economically precarious situation.
+Graduate study can be an emotionally and financially grueling endeavor, and we in the English department are committed to the physical security, mental health, and financial stability of all our students.
+This webpage aggregates UGA and community resources available to graduate students who find themselves in a precarious situation.
 Students are also encouraged to contact the Graduate Coordinator for additional department-level aid.

 Mental Health Resources

 CAPS is dedicated to student mental health and wellbeing.
 They support students in achieving both academic and personal life goals.
 CAPS is committed to providing high quality, affordable, and confidential services to UGA students and their eligible partners.
 CAPS strives to provide care that is sensitive to and respectful of the needs of diverse students, and to create a safe, inclusive and affirming environment.
 Schedule your first appointment for free via the link above.